Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 How does light pollution affect wildlife?

-Artificial lighting can confuse birds, insects, sea turtles, and other nocturnal animals that depend on natural darkness for movement and navigation.
+Artificial lighting can confuse birds, insects, sea turtles, and other nocturnal animals by disrupting their natural movement, migration, and navigation, all of which depend on darkness.

 Light Pollution Drawing poster showing polluted city lights compared with a dark natural night sky